HSU-HPC/BERT/README.md

 [^2]: Matrices work as well, but will automatically be converted to dataframes.
 [^3]: In particular, the row and column names are in the same order and the optional columns are preserved.
 [^4]: The optimum of ASW Label is 1, which is typically however not achieved on real-world datasets.
 Also, the optimum of ASW Batch can vary, depending on the class distributions of the batches.
-[^5]: E.g. consider a BERT call 8 batches and 8 processes.
+[^5]: E.g. consider a BERT call with 8 batches and 8 processes.
+Further adjustment is not possible with this number of processes, since batches are always processed in pairs.
 With `corereduction=2`, the number of processes for the following adjustment steps would be set to $8/2=4$, which is the maximum number of usable processes for this example.